react-navigation/react-navigation/packages/react-native-tab-view/README.md

 Material design themed top tab bar

 It accepts the following props in addition to the props accepted by `<TabBar />`,
-- `renderLabel` - optional callback which receives the current scene and returns a React Element to be used as a label
 - `indicatorStyle` - style object for the tab indicator
 - `labelStyle` - style object for the tab label